3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Methods

-where the weights of $\mu_s$ and $\mu_d$ to the scene representations $\mu_c$ are considered equal.
-However, this straightforward addition leads to poor reconstruction results because the model capacity has not been fully utilized.
+where $\mu_s$ and $\mu_d$ contribute equally to $\mu_c$.
+However, this straightforward addition leads to poor reconstruction results, as model capacity is underutilized.
 The majority of DSA imaging is time-invariant, such as static backgrounds, which could be accurately reconstructed by the static attenuation field alone.
-However, these static points will always modify the parameters of dynamic attenuation field due to the persistent gradients, as indicated by $\frac{\partial \mu_c}{\partial \mu_d} = 1$.
+Yet, these static points will always modify the dynamic attenuation field's parameters due to persistent gradients, as indicated by $\frac{\partial \mu_c}{\partial \mu_d} = 1$.
 As a result, the dynamic field cannot accurately capture genuine dynamics.
-Similarly, the static field will also be diminished by the improper gradients, but not that severe, since dynamic flow is much sparser in the scanned scene.
-Thus, how to achieve proper gradients, especially that of dynamic field, would be the key point to accurately represent dynamic DSA sequence.
+Similarly, the static field will also be impaired by improper gradients, but not that severe, since dynamic flow is much sparser in the scene.
+Thus, how to achieve proper gradients, especially that of dynamic field, is key to accurately represent dynamic DSA sequence.